Composer0/BlogFullstack/README.md

 Deployed on the following site! https://creators-blog.netlify.app/

-# Problem to Solve
+# Problems to Solve
-Crashing server on incorrect login!!!
+- Crashing server on incorrect login!!!
+- Server hangs when creating a duplicate user instead of generating the error.
+- Updating user without an email or password will reset the email and password to blank.

 ## To Start the App Upon Download
 - First check the json in API and Client directories to determine what needs to be installed through npm or yarn.